 f) in the main body of the article the author must directly refer to all tables and figures, for example: “Figure 1 presents the results…”; “The results of the research given in figure 1 indicate…”.
 When formatting tables one should indicate specific information about the provided data.

 7. The condition for forwarding the text for the reviewing process is an absolute compliance with the editorial requirements.
 The evaluation form is available for download in the download section.

 8. Manuscripts should be submitted online at website of the journal: http://economic-policy.pl/index.php/paper-submission.
 With the electronic version of the text all graphs, figures and drawings in editing form with the original files such as Excel, must be submitted.
 The formal condition for starting the evaluation and publication process is submission of signed and scanned article submission card in a PDF file.
 The article submission card is available in the download section.
 The article submission card contains the statement of transfer of copyrights/related rights.
-In addition, the author should send by regular mail a hardcopy of the article submission card to the address available in the section contact.

 After successful online submission the author receives the automatic e-mail confirmation that the files have been uploaded to the system.
 If the author does not receive the confirmation, we ask to verify SPAM mailbox.
 If the author finds the message in the SPAM mailbox, we ask the author to mark it as not SPAM e-mail.

 The Editorial Baard and Publisher of the journal have implemented the EU General Data Protection Regulation (GDPR) standards.
 Details are available in Publication Ethics and Malpractice section.

 In accordance with the Law of Poland on Protection of Personal Data in the case of rejection of the article all the submitted documents in electronic version will be deleted from the publication system, hardcopy documents will be removed from the publisher’s documentation and destroyed.